Ylar/Search-and-Destroy-1.3.3/README.md

 # Search and Destroy 1.3.3 - 22 October 2017
+Good morning ninjas, we have a new update today.
+As usual, if there are any problems, let me know and I'll do what I can.
+Here we go:

 - The campaign type detect should correctly identify the cp type when a room and the area it's in have the same name.